Mainframe Price Up 5.9% This Week (MFT)

-Mainframe (CURRENCY:MFT) traded down 10% against the dollar during the one day period ending at 21:00 PM E.T. on July 17th.
-Mainframe has a market capitalization of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last 24 hours.
-One Mainframe coin can now be bought for $0.0170 or 0.00000035 BTC on popular cryptocurrency exchanges.
-During the last week, Mainframe has traded 5.9% higher against the dollar.
+Mainframe (CURRENCY:MFT) traded 10% lower against the US dollar during the 1 day period ending at 18:00 PM Eastern on July 18th.
+Mainframe has a total market cap of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last day.
+One Mainframe coin can now be purchased for $0.0170 or 0.00000035 BTC on major exchanges.
+During the last seven days, Mainframe has traded 5.9% higher against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.